Core Data Concepts

 - ELT: Data is Extracted from a data origin, Loaded into a data destination, and then Transformed.
 This approach is best when dealing with huge volumes of data, as it leverages the power of modern data warehouses to perform transformations.

-Data Warehouses, Data Lakes, and Data Lakehouses
+Warehouses, Data Lakes, and Lakehouses

 "After extracting my data, where should I load my data?"